“Move Over Month” in Florida

 Between 2012 and 2014, crashes increased 41 percent and citations increased 68 percent due to motorists failing to move over.
 Along with the dangers of violating the Move Over law, motorists can end up with fines and points on their driving record.

 The Move Over law was enacted in Florida in 2002 to ensure the safety of law enforcement, emergency responders and other public servants while they are performing their duties.
 State law requires vehicles to move over a lane for emergency vehicles, sanitation vehicles, utility service vehicles or wreckers.
+This law ultimately stops people from causing an auto accident or striking a pedestrian (in most cases someone performing their duty) thus, saving more lives.

 Here’s how to be in compliance with Florida’s Move Over law: